Sexually Transmitted Disease

 - Be sure your sex partner or partners also are treated.

 The Centers for Diseases Control (CDC) recommends that a screening test for HIV infection be performed routinely in all individuals age 13 to 64.
+Some national guidelines actually have extended this recommendation up to age 75 due to the increased rates of HIV infection in the elderly.
 Additionally, if you visit your doctor for treatment of STIs, the CDC recommends routine screening for HIV during each visit for a new complaint, regardless if you do or do not practice behaviors that put you at risk for HIV infection.

 Where can I learn more?